Haopython/Natural-Language-Processing-Projects/README.md

 # Natural-Language-Processing-Projects:)
-Really into NLP right now and here are some projects I done with the techniques I gained.
+Really into NLP right now and here are some projects I have done with classical literatures and high technology literatures from deepmind.
 It's very interesting showing what words are popular in the literature communities.

 Highlights